 Explore Healing through Storytelling and Podcasting, uncovering how sharing personal stories can transform trauma into powerful narratives that resonate with audiences.

-Join us to explore how sharing personal trauma through podcasting can lead to healing.
+Join us to explore how sharing personal trauma can lead to healing through storytelling and podcasting.
 Guest Lenore Rattray, a survivor of a violent crime, discusses her podcast Stand Up 8, where she retells her story of surviving a robbery, kidnapping, and assault.
 We delve into how healing through storytelling can transform both the storyteller and the audience, and examine strategies for nonfiction authors looking to tell difficult stories, particularly within the true crime genre.

 Learn How to Build an Engaged Audience with a Podcast